Li-Jinjie/Li-Jinjie.github.io/_ProjectsBlogs/Design of Settable Constant Temperature Controller.md

 ## Requirements

-Design and manufacture a constant temperature control system that can be set to the specific temperature, as follows:
+Design and manufacture a constant temperature control system that can be set to the specific temperature:

 1. Setting the temperature in grades (at least three)
 2. The range of heat is from 50 to 100 degrees, and the error should not exceed ±5 degrees.
 (Score according to the accuracy)
-3. A cellphone can set and display the temperature.
+3. Use a cellphone to set and display the temperature.
 4. Powered by 220V AC.

 ## Final achievement